patcg-individual-drafts/private-aggregation-api/report_verification.md

 Currently, reports are delayed by up to one hour to avoid revealing an association between the issued reports and the original context.
 As this approach explicitly reveals this association (with other mitigations), we can shorten these delays.
-We will likely need to impose a timeout on Shared Storage operations to avoid leaking information through how long the operation took to run.
-We could then consider keeping a shorter randomized delay (e.g. between 1 and 5 minutes) or simply waiting until the timeout, even if execution finishes early.
+We plan to impose a 5 second timeout on Shared Storage operations making contributions.
+We then plan to wait until the timeout to send a report, even if execution finishes early.
+This avoids leaking information through how long the operation took to run.
+We also considered instead keeping a shorter randomized delay (e.g. up to 1 minute), but that did not seem necessary.

 ## FLEDGE sellers